Protect your smart home from potential hackers

 Use strong passwords

-It seems like a pain and we’re all tempted to use something easy, but having a strong password could mean the difference between being hacked and staying secure.
+It seems like a pain and we’re all tempted to use something easy, but having a strong password could mean the difference between being hacked and keeping your smart home secure.
 Include a combination of uppercase and lowercase letters, numbers and special characters and don’t use the same password for multiple devices.

 You should also ALWAYS change the password that comes with the device.